-Cyprus has seen an impenazione of its own debt, in 2006 it had a debt / GDP equal to 59.6% and instead in 2017 it was peer to 108%.
-All of this was contributed by the fact that in 2013-2014 They asked for a 10 billion euro rescue package to the EU.
+Cyprus has seen an impenazione of its own debt, in 2006 it had a debt / GDP equal to 59.6% and instead in 2017 it was peer to 108%. due to the fact that in 2013-2014 They asked for a 10 billion euro rescue package of AID to the EU.

 Stati Uniti: 103.1%

-US debt hit the record $ 21.21 trillion at the end of June and continues to grow.
+US debt hit the record $ 21.21 trillion at the end of June and still continues to grow.
 Due to the past expansive policies, furthermore, after the fiscal reform by Donald Trump, the Federal Reserve System expressed its concern about the sustainability of the debt in the future.
 Due to the fact that just 70% of the US debt is owned by domestic investors and the remaining 30% by foreign investors (here the top 9):

-The meotodo of how Belgium has managed to drastically reduce its debt from 130.5% in 1995 until to 102.184% in 2017 is a study of many people, associations and universities.
-One of these methods were:
+The Belgium method that rescue to drastically reduce its debt from130.5% in 1995 to 102.184% in 2017 is still study from many people, economist, associations and universities.
+Hence, some of these methods are:

 –Spending review in the public administration and in the defense